CNW welcomes new Burgess Fellows

 Her writing has featured in Excavate: The Wonderful and Frightening World of the Fall, Flashback: Parties for the People by the People and Common People: An Anthology of Working-Class Writers.
 Recently, she has recorded an audio essay on Bradford Ice Rink for ‘New Postscripts’, a BBC Sounds podcast based on JB Priestley’s classic wartime broadcasts.
 Adelle is a former MA student at the Centre for New Writing, and has lectured at MMU, Leeds Trinity and York St John.
 Her forthcoming book, Base Notes, is a perfume memoir that explores the connections between scent and memory.
 It will be published by White Rabbit Books in 2024.

 Joe Carrick-Varty is a British-Irish poet, writer and founding editor of bath magg.
 His work has appeared in the New Statesman, Granta and POETRY.
 He won an Eric Gregory Award in 2022.
+Joe is a graduate of the MA Creative Writing at the Centre for New Writing.
 His debut collection of poetry, More Sky, was published by Carcanet in January.